Smeins/Smeins/README.md

 * 🧠  I'm using python, sql, yaml and more.
 * 🤝  I'm open to collaborating on database automation and cluster switching.

+Most project and commits wont be here, if you have any question, feel free to ask me!

 <a href="https://www.twitch.tv/sme1ns" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitch/status/sme1ns?logo=twitchsx&style=for-the-badge&color=0891b2&labelColor=1c1917&label=TWITCH+STATUS" /></a>